Pelosi expected to announce formal impeachment inquiry against Trump at 5 pm ET

 “The committee’s own description of its investigation makes clear that it is too far removed from any potential judicial proceeding to qualify,” the DOJ said.

 172 House Democrats have now signaled strong support for an impeachment inquiry.
-235 Democrats and 198 Republicans are in the House, with one independent -- and a majority would be required to successfully impeach the president.
-An unlikely two-thirds vote in the GOP-controlled Senate would be needed to convict and remove the president.
+235 Democrats and 198 Republicans are in the House, with one pro-impeachment independent -- and a majority would be required to successfully impeach the president.
+A highly unlikely two-thirds vote in the GOP-controlled Senate would be needed to convict and remove the president.

 CLICK HERE TO GET THE FOX NEWS APP

-Vice President Mike Pence would then take office.
+Vice President Mike Pence would then take office in that scenario.

 "The ironic thing is is that everything that our critics in the media are leveling at the president from this phone call, and leveling at our administration, everything that Democrats on Capitol Hill are running off and describing -- Vice President Joe Biden bragged about -- which was a quid-pro-quo -- withholding American aid in exchange for a specific action," Pence told Fox News' "Hannity" on Monday.